IMF chief: Trade conflicts threaten fragile world economy

 A key guideline for policymakers at this “delicate” time, she said, should be: “Do no harm.”

-The U.S. and China have slapped tariffs on $350 billion worth of each other’s goods in the biggest trade war since the 1930s.
+Lagarde didn’t specifically mention a year-long standoff between the United States and China, but she didn’t have to: The world’s two biggest economies have slapped tariffs on $350 billion worth of each other’s products in the biggest trade war since the 1930s.

+They are fighting over Beijing’s drive to challenge American technological dominance — an effort the U.S. says involves stealing technology and coercing U.S. companies into handing over trade secrets in exchange for access to the Chinese market.

+The trade tensions are coming at an especially bad time.
+The outlook for the global economy has deteriorated.
+A year ago, Lagarde was talking up a world of shared growth: 75% of the global economy was enjoying a synchronized upswing.
+Now, she says, 70% of the global economy is enduring slower growth.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.